Kong/docs.konghq.com/app/_hub/kong-inc/ldap-auth-advanced/index.md

 `"ou=role,ou=groups,ou=dev,o=company"`, the authentication will fail.

 Referrals are not supported in the plugin.
-A workaround is to hit the LDAP Global Catalog instead, which is usually listenning on a different port than the default `389`.
+A workaround is to hit the LDAP Global Catalog instead, which is usually listening on a different port than the default `389`.
 That way, referrals don't get sent back to the plugin.